Lack of collaboration with your organisation is detrimental to your privacy and infosec programme.

 A hybrid compliance function comprising Compliance Officers and Operators is the fix to this problem.

-The first part is a (probably centralized) “compliance office” of Compliance Officers with in-depth knowledge of compliance, privacy and information security.
+The first part is a (probably centralised) “compliance office” of Compliance Officers with in-depth knowledge of compliance, privacy and information security.

 They should: